Cognologix/devops-coding-challenge/README.md

 - Bonus points: For the solutions built with out of box approach

 # Prerequisites
+1. You need a github account to push your branch (submit your solution) to remote.
-You might need an AWS/Azure/GCP account.
+2. You might need an AWS/Azure/GCP account.
 Create one if you do not own one already.
 You can use free-tier resources for this test.

 # Challenges
 Full Stack Engineer - DevOps/Cloud  (junior)